JKindonNtx/solutions-euc/documentation/Durham-Lab-documentation/Influxdb-Grafana.md

 ## Backup

-Backup is running from WS-GRAF2 VM as scheduled task.
+Backup is running from WS-GRAF2 VM as scheduled task (backup-script.ps1).
 Backup is stored on
 \\ws-files.wsperf.nutanix.com\backup\influxdb